Fellsmere Frog Leg Festival

 The Fellsmere Frog Leg Festival is a city fundraiser held annually in Fellsmere, Florida in the third week of January.
-The first festival, proposed by Fran Adams and other local residents, was planned in 1990 in order to increase the funds of Fellsmere's recreation department.
+The first festival, proposed by Fran Adams, and other local residents, was planned in 1990 in order to increase the funds of Fellsmere's recreation department.
 Since that time, festival attendance has grown tremendously and the city of Fellsmere continues to benefit from it.

-In 2006, the festival took place from January 19–22; in 2007 it took place January 18–21.
-In 2008, it was held January 17–20.
-The festival is planned for 19–22 January 2023.

-Since 2021, strict measures are in place, such as wearing masks & social distancing to combat the COVID-19 pandemic.
+In 2006, the festival took place from January 19 to 22; in 2007 it took place January 18 to 21; in 2008, it was held from January 17 to 20.
+In 2020 and 2021, strict measures were in place, such as wearing masks and social distancing to combat the COVID-19 pandemic.
+The festival was held January 19–22 in 2023.
+For the 2024 festival (January 18–21), 3000 lb of frogs legs from Louisiana and 2500 lb of alligator from South Florida were procured.